Christopher-Pierson/The-Lost-People/README.md

 ### Final Project
 1. Persona/Scenario
-  1. Persona
+  1. Target User Profile (Persona)
       * Person 1: public user interested in missing persons
-      * Person 2:
+      * Name:
-      * Person 3:
+      * Background Description:
-  2. Scenario
+  2. User Case Scenarios
-      * Person 1 wants to see who is missing from their home state.
+      * Scenario 1: Person wants to see who is missing from their home state.
-      * Person 2 is curious about what states are required to report missing/unidentified persons
+      * Scenario 2: Person is curious about what states are required to report missing/unidentified persons
-      * Person 3 is curious which age groups, or demographics, are most likely to go missing
+      * Scenario 3: Person is curious which age groups, or demographics, are most likely to go missing
 2. Requirements Document
   1. Representations
+      * Basemap: outline of the US (state boundaries needed, counties needed, urban area)
+      * Missing Person Locations:
+      * Timeline: streamgraph or stacked bar graph
+      * Info Panels: Info about the bin, radar plot graph
+      * More statistics :
+      * Legend
+      * Overview: Documentation on background and user guideline
   2. Interactions
       * Search
       * Filter